Werkov/dove-eye/README.md

 Any communication between different threads must be done only via Qt's signal-slot mechanism, which ensures implicit synchronization, furthermore OpenCV `cv::Mat` class is also thread-safe and can be shared among threads.
-Otherwise explicit synchronization must be done.
+Otherwise explicit synchronization must be done (e.g. in `FramesetAggregator`).

 ## Tracking and localization